tjizep/treestore/README.md

  9. Simple and easy to change code base

- 10. stl like internal data structures for index and collumn storage
+ 10. STL like internal data structures for index and collumn storage

  11. No NULL storage format, no extra bit for NULL values